WW2 Decoy Bunker

 This bombing decoy was used between 1942 and 1944.
 Operators walked the flare path every evening at dusk to test the lights.
 The ‘Decoy Men’ were probably the only servicemen inviting the enemy to attack them – in order to save thousands of others.
 The two entrances to the decoy were protected by a blast wall but bunkers like this one would probably not survive a direct hit.

-More detailed information can be found in the following documents:
+More detailed information can be found in the following documents/websites:

 - Fields of Deception; Dobinson, Colin; Methuen, London (2000); ISBN 0 413 74570 8 – gives an account of the decoy war in Great Britain

-We are extremely grateful to the 3LX Community Fund and Verwood Town Council for their contributions towards this project.
+We are extremely grateful to the 3LX Community Fund, Verwood Town Council and Verwood Rotary for their contributions towards this project.

 The project was largely driven by a dedicated group of volunteers who gave up their time to collate research as well as help the Rangers to restore the bunker and consult on the interpretations panels.
 Huge thanks to Mike, Kevin and Karen, whose efforts have been instrumental throughout this project.